mikeonslow/elm-workshop/part6/README.md

 [http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Json-Decode](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Json-Decode)

 >In this app, we're using a library called `elm-decode-pipeline` created by the good folks at No Red Ink.
 This library
->allows us to simplify decoding more complex data structures and we've choosen to use it
+>allows us to simplify decoding more complex data structures and we've chosen to use it

 As a reminder, we can alias a module upon import by using the `as` keyword and we're currently giving the `Json.Decode.Pipeline` library a namespace of `Pipeline`